-Retrofitting Existing Wooden Guardrail to Become ADA Compliant
+Retrofitting Existing Wooden Railing to Become ADA Compliant

 Building a railing that complies with ADA (Americans With Disabilities Act) code and regulations can be a tricky and daunting task.
 For the most part, ready-to-install systems are not readily available, and getting a welded solution can require specific permits and specialized labor that can get costly fast.

 Luckily, Kee Access structural pipe fittings and pipe make it simple to comply with ADA requirements and keep users safe.
 Kee Access fittings are made of quality galvanized steel and are designed to be as easy to install as possible while lasting years over traditional welded railings.
 The system is modular and requires only basic tools which eliminate the need for expensive welding permits and specialized labor.
 There are also a wide variety of different Kee Access fittings to allow for a compliant railing to be installed on any ramp or set of stairs.
 This all makes it very simple to construct an handicap railing with ease.